roman-milk/roman-milk.github.io/the-wedding-planner.md

+===

- ****** The Wedding Planner Ch.
-06 ****** byJust_Plain_Bob© As Jake's tongue slid into her pussy she lay there looking up at the ceiling and thinking of the last forty-eight hours.
+As Jake's tongue slid into her pussy she lay there looking up at the ceiling and thinking of the last forty-eight hours.
 Saturday she had been wined and dined and then taken to a luxury condo on Steven's Lake and thoroughly fucked by Harvey (Dan's friend) and then on Sunday she had hung on Harvey's arm as he visited the Museum of Modern Art and then the Museum of Natural History.

  On the way back to his condo Harv had had the limo driver put up the partition and then he had taken her on the back seat of the limo.
 When he was spent and she lay there looking up at him with heavy-lidded and lust filled eyes he had said: